wavefrontHQ/docs/pages/doc/ts_taggify.md

 ### Using taggify with a Regular Expression

-To perform the transform shown in the zeroBasedNodeIndex Example with a regular expressions, use the following query:
+To perform the transform shown in the zeroBasedNodeIndex example with a regular expressions, use the following query:

 ```
 taggify(ts("performance.*.tracker"), source, "regexSearchPattern", "replacementPattern")